lacymorrow/dazzboard/README.md

 ## Features
- * Built with React.
+ * Built with React + Next.
 Use any React component as a dashboard object 🍡
  * Pre-cooked on the server for instant page loads with SSR 🍳
  * Includes basic components to fill your first board 🍇